World Trade Centre Pune

 World Trade Center Pune (WTC Pune) is a commercial office complex located in Kharadi, Pune, Maharashtra, India.
 It is part of the World Trade Centers Association (WTCA), a network of facilities in various cities worldwide intended to promote international trade and business connections.
-The Pune centre is one of four operational WTCs in India.
+The Pune center is one of four operational WTCs in India.

 History and development

 The complex was developed by Panchshil Realty and was inaugurated in 2013.